Canonical

 Circuit Founding Charter

-This document is the canonical guidance a new founder reads before opening a Circuit.
-It is the doctrinal complement to The Codex §X — The Circuit, which defines what a Circuit is; this charter describes what it takes to start one and hold to the practice.
+This is the document a new founder reads before opening a Circuit.
+It is the practical companion to The Codex §X — The Circuit, which says what a Circuit is.
+This charter says what it takes to start one, and what it takes to keep faith with the practice.

 The Charter uses MUST, SHOULD, and MAY in the senses given by RFC 2119.
-MUST items are the binding minimum every Circuit meets to claim the practice.
-SHOULD items are strong recommendations a Circuit observes unless it has a specific reason not to.
-MAY items are options a Circuit chooses among.
-A Circuit’s own customs may add to or refine SHOULD and MAY items but may not remove MUST items.
+MUST items are the binding minimum every Circuit meets in order to claim the practice.
+SHOULD items are strong recommendations, to be set aside only for a specific reason.
+MAY items are open choices.
+A Circuit’s own customs can add to or refine the SHOULD and MAY items.
+They cannot remove a MUST.

 Minimum requirements

-A Circuit MUST maintain, at minimum, the four things named by The Codex §X:
+A Circuit MUST keep, at minimum, the four things named by The Codex §X:

 • A workbench.
-A physical surface, kept clear, where work happens.
-It may be shared with other uses (a kitchen-table set up before a gathering and put away after) or dedicated (a permanent bench in a hackerspace or home workshop).
+A physical surface, kept clear, where the work happens.
+It may be shared with other uses, like a kitchen table set up before a gathering and put away after, or it may be a permanent bench in a hackerspace or a home workshop.
 What matters is that when the Circuit is in session, the workbench is the workbench.

 • A spare-parts library.
-A collection of components, fasteners, harvested screws, raw stock, or other materials drawn on during repair.
-It need not be large, sorted, or exhaustive.
+Components, fasteners, harvested screws, raw stock — the materials a repair draws on.
+It does not need to be large, sorted, or complete.
 A shelf of parts pulled from disassembled devices is a parts library.

 • A documentation shelf or wiki.
-Service manuals, schematics, repair logs, or the equivalent — held as a physical binder, a public wiki, a shared cloud folder, or any form practitioners can search.
-The Circuit chooses whether documentation is public-facing or members-only.
+Service manuals, schematics, repair logs, or their equivalent, held in whatever form practitioners can actually search: a physical binder, a public wiki, a shared folder.
+The Circuit decides whether its documentation is public or members-only.

 • An open invitation to apprentices.
-Apprentices arrive without fee, without application barrier, and without screening beyond what physical-safety law requires (for example, minor-supervision rules in shared spaces, hazard training where the workbench involves hazards).
-An apprentice is not a class of person but a relationship to the bench — a curious visitor at their first gathering is an apprentice; so is a long-time practitioner returning to a Circuit not their own.
+Apprentices arrive without fee, without application, and without screening beyond what physical-safety law requires (minor-supervision rules in shared spaces, hazard training where the bench has hazards).
+An apprentice is not a class of person.
+It is a relationship to the bench.
+The curious visitor at their first gathering is an apprentice, and so is a long-time practitioner visiting a Circuit not their own.

-These four together are the MUST floor for being a Circuit.
-A community with the workbench, the parts, and the docs but without the open apprentice invitation is something else — a repair shop, a private hackerspace — not a Circuit in this lineage.
+These four together are the floor.
+A community with the workbench, the parts, and the docs, but without the open invitation, is something else — a repair shop, a private hackerspace — and not a Circuit in this lineage.

 Suggested practices